Rebel Foods

 Rebel Foods is an Indian online restaurant company which operates 11 cloud kitchen brands including Faasos, Behrouz Biryani and Oven Story.
 It is the largest cloud kitchen restaurant chain in the world, operating more than 450 cloud kitchens in 10 countries, as of April 2022.

 Among the company's biggest stakeholders are Sequoia Capital, Coatue Management, Lightbox Ventures, and Qatar Investment Authority.
 After its Series F round of funding in 2021, the company's valuation was reported at US$1.4 billion.

 History

-Rebel Foods was founded in 2011 by Jaydeep Barman and Kallol Banerjee as a physical restaurant chain with online ordering facility.
-It launched its first cloud kitchen in 2015 and became a cloud kitchen-only business in 2016.
+Rebel Foods was founded in 2011 by Jaydeep Barman and Kallol Banerjee as a physical restaurant chain with an online ordering facility.
+It launched its first cloud kitchen in 2015, and became a cloud kitchen-only business in 2016.

 In 2018, the company started the Rebel Launcher Program for outsourcing its cloud kitchen platform to other restaurant chains.

 In 2020, Rebel Foods launched EatSure, a consolidated food delivery service for its brands and partner restaurant chains.
 It also started operating food trucks known as EatSure Express.